Ejen Ali: Main

-Bakar is Ali's uncle, a combat M.A.T.A agent and a younger brother to Ali's late mother Alicia.
+Bakar is Ali's uncle, a combat M.A.T.A agent and a younger brother to Ali's late mother Aliya.
 He has a tough body and is excellent at fighting.
 He is always caring for Ali.
 He usually fights physically and wears gauntlets that can activate a plasma shield to defend himself from enemy attacks.
 Bakar was framed as the "enemy's spy" when a CCTV camera showed him sending the data of the I.R.I.S. blueprint to the enemies.
 However, Ali finds out that Bakar's brain was controlled after receiving a strange phone call from Dr. Aaron/Nueve, causing him to do so.
 In season 2, he became a mentor in the Combat Pillar.